How to upcycle a vest for a boy using a men’s adult vest. It’s a great way to make a vest without sewing the whole thing!

 4. Construct the vest as directed by the pattern instructions.

 Then let your boy revel in his new look just like daddy!
 He’ll look so grown up and so dapper with his new upcycled vest.
 It’s even cute with a t-shirt and shorts.
-Henry is wearing an upcycled v-neck tee.
+My son is wearing an upcycled v-neck tee.

 Find the big list of all the upcycling tutorials I’ve created!